Customer Experience Lifecycle in SaaS: How To Optimize Each Stage and Drive More Conversions?

 What is the customer experience lifecycle?

-The customer experience lifecycle is the journey that customers take during their entire relationship with your brand.
+The customer experience lifecycle is the journey customers take during their entire relationship with your brand.
 It typically spans five or more stages – reach, acquisition, conversion, retention, and loyalty.

 Customer experience lifecycle vs customer journey

-The customer journey describes the stages that people go through when interacting with your brand.
+The customer journey describes the stages people go through when interacting with your brand.
 It can be visualized with a customer journey map.

 What are the customer experience lifecycle stages?

-Reach
+1. Reach stage

-In the reach stage (also known as the awareness stage or consideration stage), people in your target audience first become aware of your business.
-They recognize your brand as a potential solution to a problem they have or a goal they want to achieve.
+In the reach stage, your target audience first becomes aware of your business.
+They recognize your brand as a potential solution to their problem or a goal they want to achieve.
+People browse educational content to compare products or services.
+This leads to a purchase decision.

-Acquisition
+2. Acquisition

-Conversion
+3. Conversion

 In the conversion stage, customers convert from free trial to paid plans or upgrade from freemium to premium.
 They’ve seen the value of your product and are ready to pay for it.

-Retention
+4. Retention

 In the retention stage, customers have stayed with the business for some time.
 Customers feel that the value of the product or service is worth the price.
 If it’s a subscription business, they keep renewing their plan.

-Loyalty
+5. Loyalty

 Loyalty is the final stage of the customer experience lifecycle model (also called the advocacy stage).
 Loyal customers have built a positive relationship with the company and are now referring new business to the company.